MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-python.md

 The site will be quickly set up.
 You can click the **BROWSE** button from the bottom toolbar, and your browser will open the default Django application that Azure provides out of the box.

 ## Integrate Source Control
 Click on **Reset your deployment credentials**.
-Choose a username and password that you will use to deploy and sync updates with your site.
+Choose a user name and password that you will use to deploy and sync updates with your site.

 Next, you will add support for publishing via Git.
 This can be done by choosing **Set up deployment from source control**.
 From the **Set up deployment** dialog, scroll down and select the **Local Git repository** option.
 Click the right arrow to continue.
 After setting up Git publishing, you will momentarily see a page informing you the repository is being created.
 When it is ready, you will see instructions on how to connect.